Water is a commodity that we tend to take for granted when living off a municipal source.

 Off Grid Well Pumps

-Some homesteaders choose to dig a homemade shallow well, possibly a few feet away from a water source on the property.
+Wells are usually installed by a professional.
+You can try to dig a shallow well like they did in the old days, but its an excruciating amount of work and is quite dangerous.
 Shallow wells have a higher chance of being contaminated, so make sure to filter and purify your water correctly.

 1. Shallow Well Jet Pump